 I knew it was a place I wanted Grant to experience and pretty much insisted we go.
 We did not make a bad decision.
-In fact, Yellowstone NP, and its neighbor Grand Teton NP, have become one of very few places in US travel we actually want to return to over and over again.
+In fact, Yellowstone NP and its neighbor Grand Teton National Park have become one of the very few places in US travel we actually want to return to over and over again.

 As much as we love the western US, we do actually strive to visit every state and almost every national parks site.
 I would say all park sites, but we’ll see.
 Realistically, there are few in Alaska, in particular, I’m just not sure we’re cut out for or have the money to get to.